USIU-Hackathon/guide/hackathon.md

 - Get enough rest, stay hydrated and just relax.
 Relax, take it easy, have fun! - [Mika](https://www.youtube.com/watch?v=RVmG_d3HKBA)
 - Set your tools - sublime-text, Netbeans, Jetbrains, VIM, Emacs ... etc your compilers and get your coding mojo.
 - Clean your comp, fine tune it - _just get it working_.

+#### I’m not a student, so how can I get involved?

+Unfortunately, we can’t allow you to participate in the event or be on site during hacking.
+If you’re looking to mentor (i.e. someone with *technical skills* who’d be willing to help out participants during the weekend), you should reach out to us at **usiuhackathon@gmail.com**.
+Otherwise, you can see the finished products at the demos(see the schedule below).

 ##### Have an Idea? / Do I need to be a programmer?